minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 #### Process batches (InteropBatchProcesserCommand)

-This component is responsible for taking raw keys from the table `ExternalTemporaryExposureKeys`, implementing the `Ingress Filter` and then copying the keys which pass the filter to the table `DailyKeys`.
-Once the keys are copied they will be removed from `ExternalTemporaryExposureKeys` (as part of the same transaction).
+This component is responsible for taking raw keys from the table `Interop.TemporaryExposureKeys`, implementing the `Ingress Filter` and then copying the keys which pass the filter to the table `Interop.DiagnosisKeys`.
+Once the keys are copied they will be removed from `Interop.TemporaryExposureKeys` (as part of the same transaction).

 Conceptually this is the same as the first part of the existing EksEngine.

 This command will iterate through all of the downloaded batched of status `Downloaded`.

-First the keys for the batch will be loaded from `ExternalTemporaryExposureKeys` and we will apply our *ingress filter* them.
+First the keys for the batch will be loaded from `Interop.TemporaryExposureKeys` and we will apply our *ingress filter* them.
 The filter consists of the following checks:
 - TODO
 - TODO

-Keys which pass the filter will be inserted into the table `DailyKeys` and marked as processed.
+Keys which pass the filter will be inserted into the table `Interop.DiagosisKeys` and marked as processed.
 Those that failed will be marked as processed and the details logged.

-Once the batch is complete the batch status will be uploaded to `BatchStatus.Processed` and all of the processed keys from that batch will be deleted from the table `ExternalTemporaryExposureKeys`.
+Once the batch is complete the batch status will be uploaded to `BatchStatus.Processed` and all of the processed keys from that batch will be deleted from the table `Interop.TemporaryExposureKeys`.
 The numbers being logged.

 Once all of the batches have been processed then they will be removed from the table `IncomingBatchJobs`.
 The numbers and details logged.

 The following settings will be added:
 - TODO
 - TODO

+### Interop Uploader (TODO: finish)

+			This component is responsible for uploading published TEKs - both real and stuffing - to the EFGS.
+The tool takes the unpublished IKS from ContentDb and uploads them one-by-one and only once to the EU Federation server.

+			The upload accepts a protocol-buffer format keyset: https://github.com/eu-federation-gateway-service/efgs-federation-gateway/blob/master/src/main/proto/Efgs.proto.

+			The file is then uploaded to: [TODO].

+			Conceptually it is the mirror of the ContentApi.

 ## Existing Components